vechain/vebetterdao/packages/contracts/CONTRACTS_CHANGELOG.md

 ## Upgrade `X2EarnApps` to Version 3, and `NodeManagement` to Version 2

 This upgrade adds a cooldown mechanism to the X2Earn Apps contract to ensure nodes cannot endorse apps too frequently.
-Also when retrieving a node's level, we now check if the node is pending an upgrade.

 ### Changes 🚀